DesignCon is part of the Informa Markets Division of Informa PLC

 • Built in self-test methods with AI technology

-• Extreme environments such as automotive, quantum, etc...
+• Extreme environments such as automotive and quantum

 • Mixed standard calibration methods for non-coaxial reference planes

-• Uncertainty of calibration methods
+• Comparing calibration methodologies: uncertainty and residual error of calibration methods

-• S-Parameter quality, causality, and passivity of measured data
+• S-parameter quality, causality, and passivity of measured data

-• Signal integrity analysis with RF/Microwave techniques
+• Signal integrity analysis with RF/microwave techniques

 • Electromagnetic analysis of interconnects